-Model Unanticipated Anticipated Activist Unanticipated Anticipated Credibility Anti-inflation Anti-inflation of the Antiinflation policy Traditional Yup, Pup No difference Effective Y down, No difference AS-AD in sign or π down in sign or important magnitude as magnitude as unanticipated unanticipated New Classical Yup, Pup Y same, P up Ineffective Y down, Y unchanged, Important Macroeconomic π down π down more pernicious policy is unanticipated New Keynesian Yup, Pup Y up more Possibly Y down, Y and π down Important than when effective π down by less than when policy is anticipated, P up by more
+Model Unanticipated Anticipated Activist Unanticipated Anticipated Credibility Policy?
+Anti-inflation Anti-inflation of the Antiinflation Policy Traditional Y up, P up No difference Effective Y down, No difference AS - AD in sign or π down in sign or important magnitude as magnitude as unanticipated unanticipated policy policy New Classical Y up, P up Y same, P up Ineffective Y down, Y unchanged, Important Macroeconomic π down π down more pernicious than when policy is unanticipated New Keynesian Yup, Pup Y up less Possibly Y down.
+Y down less.
+Important than when effective π down inflation down unanticipated, more than when P up by more policy is unanticipated